meriac/openbeacon-ng/readme.md

 On this page you can find the OpenBeacon proximity tag [hardware design](https://github.com/meriac/openbeacon-ng/tree/master/hardware) and the [firmware source code](https://github.com/meriac/openbeacon-ng).
 You can find more information here:

+- See documentation on [Turning the BBC micro:bit into an OpenBeacon Reader](docs/microbit.md) for live sniffing of OpenBeacon sightings.

 - [QuickStart for OpenBeacon Tracking](docs/quickstart.md) - this covers serial logging only.
 For networked live logging, please [contact us](mailto:info@bitmanufactory.com) for more information on our Linux-based network readers (Wifi & Ethernet).

 - [Updating your tag firmware](docs/firmware-update.md) - download our latest compiled firmware and update your tags to the latest features.